I’m gonna go out on a limb here and say you want your business to make money.

 If you lump all the value on just the spend, that cost will immediately make you run.
 Good, you get an enthusiastic hand clap from me because if you’re that shortsighted I’d rather you sod off.

 That beautifully written, detailed article (that’s saving time, building trust, and driving traffic) is also going to convert a potential client.

 If that blog post is banging on about a product that costs say, £6K and you only sell one as a direct result of that blog, that would be money well spent.

 You’ll be using that article time and time again.

-And as long as the content remains relevant, that will continue to make you money – and you only paid for that piece ONCE.
+And as long as the content remains relevant, it will continue to make you money, and you only paid for that piece ONCE.